 This arrangement of Follow the Leader worked beautifully for about three years.
 The disciples and Jesus did all kinds of awesome ministry and miracles, until that fateful evening when Jesus sprang some news on them they were not prepared to hear.
 The following is how I imagine the conversation recorded in John chapters 13 through 17 could have played out.

 “So guys, this has been a great ride.
 I’ve had fun, but… I’m taking off.”

 “What?!
 Well, wherever You’re going, we’re coming too.”

 “Sorry, but where I’m going you can’t go.”

 “Jesus, You can’t leave us!
 You said to follow You!
 How can we follow You if You’re not even here?
-We can’t see You, we can’t hear You.
+We won’t be able to see what you’re doing, or hear Your voice.
 This doesn’t work without You!”

 “Don’t worry.
 I’m sending Holy Spirit, and He’s gonna help you.”

 “Holy Spirit?
 We don’t know Him.
 We want You, Jesus!”